 When you've chosen your beer or cider please order by the number in the programme and on the barrel and the amount will be marked off your card.

-Once you have paid for your glass you can visit on both days for the one entry fee of £5.
+Once you have paid for your entry/glass you can visit on both days for the one entry fee of £5.

-Food stalls will be located in the Oast courtyard and selling things like gourmet sausages, hot dogs and burgers with a burrito stall available on Saturday
+Food stalls will be located outside the Oast and selling things like gourmet sausages, pizza, Indian snacks and burgers.

 There is no parking on site.
 Unless you're sticking to soft drinks we'd recommend coming by train or using one of the local taxi firms to get to the festival.
 For designated drivers there is a large pay & display car park opposite the Oast on Station Road.